aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   version using OS package manager ('apt' as the exam is based on Ubuntu):
 - useful to mark the versions of kubeadm, kubectl and kubelet before you begin.

+- `kubectl get node`, will give you the version your nodes are running on.

-- Firstly, update the package data for apt.
-`sudo apt update`
+- Update the package data for apt, `sudo apt update`

-- Check your current versions:
+- Check your current versions,`sudo kubeadm version`
-`sudo kubeadm version`

 - Find the latest kubernetes package available.
 It should look like 1.21.x-00, where x is the latest patch.
 `sudo apt-cache kubeadm`

-- Remove the hold placed on kubeadm:
-`sudo apt-mark unhold kubeadm`
+- Remove the hold placed on kubeadm,`sudo apt-mark unhold kubeadm`

 - Update the package.
 Replace the x in the 1.21.x-00 with latest patch version `sudo apt-get install -y kubeadm=1.21.x-00`